Crusse/php-shm-cache/README.md

 The cached items have no expiration time.
 The cache has a FIFO queue which starts removing oldest items once the cache gets full.

+*NOTE:*

+When there are parallel reads and writes (as there are on websites), locking is a major bottleneck, so this library is currently not really usable.
+TODO: learn more about lock granularities, so that we only do minimal work inside a lock.

 ## Installing

 Add this to your composer.json: